Trainee Solicitor FAQs

 Where will I be based during my Training Contract?

-Our trainees are normally based in Lincoln however you may be expected to do a seat in Boston, Skegness, Nottingham, Sleaford and/or one of our smaller offices.
-We do not offer seats in Northampton.
+Our trainees are normally based in Lincoln however you may be expected to do a seat in anyone of our other offices excluding Northampton.

 Do you have a workplace scheme?